Carlo Mastrangelo: Early career

 Mastrangelo left the group and attempted a solo career on Laurie Records, releasing four singles under the name Carlo.
 He was backed vocally by the uncredited Tremonts (aka The Demilles).
-The singles, "Baby Doll", and "Little Orphan Girl", received considerable airplay in Florida and a few other states, but didn't make the national charts.
-"Ring-A-Ling", a tune which he overdubbed catchy bass vocals to, was a favorite of New York disc jockey Murray the K. He featured it on his weekly, "Record Review Board Contest", February 12, 1964, and it was the clear winner.
+The singles "Baby Doll" and "Little Orphan Girl", received considerable airplay in Florida and a few other states, but didn't make the national charts.
+"Ring-A-Ling", a tune which he overdubbed catchy bass vocals to, was a favorite of New York disc jockey Murray the K. He featured it on his weekly "Record Review Board Contest", February 12, 1964, and it was the clear winner.
 It received airplay on New York stations WINS and WENE, but also failed to chart nationally.
 Around the same time, he contributed backing bass vocals to the Laurie single, "Donna Lee", by the Demilles, before joining DiMucci again.

-Between 1964 and 1966 Mastrangelo was Dion DiMucci's occasional songwriting partner, backup vocalist, and drummer in the group, "Dion and the Wanderers".
-Recording for Columbia Records, they released three uncharted singles and made national appearances on Dick Clark's, "Where The Action Is", and "The Lloyd Thaxton Show".
+Between 1964 and 1966 Mastrangelo was Dion DiMucci's occasional songwriting partner, backup vocalist, and drummer in the group "Dion and the Wanderers".
+Recording for Columbia Records, they released four uncharted singles and made national appearances on Dick Clark's "Where The Action Is" and "The Lloyd Thaxton Show".

 In late 1966, the three original Belmonts; Mastrangelo, Milano, and D'Aleo, reunited with DiMucci and released the album, "Dion & The Belmonts Together Again", for ABC Records.
 Produced by "DiMont Music", Mastrangelo played drums and DiMucci contributed guitar to reduce the need for additional session musicians.
-Two singles were released from the LP; "My Girl The Month of May"/"Berimbau", and "Movin' Man"/"For Bobbie".
+Two singles were released from the LP "My Girl The Month of May"/"Berimbau" and "Movin' Man"/"For Bobbie".

 Neither charted in the United States, but fared better in England.
 During their brief reunion they appeared on the popular "Clay Cole Show" debuting "Berimbau" and "My Girl The Month of May", and occasionally performed at local New York City clubs such as "The Mardi Gras" on Staten Island (April 29, 1967) before disbanding.